Skip to content

 • Disruption vs. transformation: Not all market-changing companies are disruptors in the Christensen sense; some, like Uber, are transformers.

 By understanding the true dynamics of disruptive innovation, organizations can better position themselves for future success.
-Real-world stories of innovation leaders provide powerful insights into what constitutes true disruption and how companies can either harness its forces or prepare to defend against them.
-True to the motto: Disrupt or be disrupted!
+Examining real-life examples like Blockbuster, Kodak, and Toys R Us provide lessons on how companies can either leverage new market disruption or prepare to defend against it.
+The motto is: disrupt or be disrupted!

-For innovation leaders across industries, ITONICS provides a platform for environmental scanning, trend and technology scouting, innovation pipeline management, and strategic planning.
+For innovation leaders across industries, ITONICS provides a platform for environmental scanning, trend and technology scouting, ideation, innovation pipeline management, and strategic planning.
 Looking to shield your business from disruption or become the disruptive force in your industry yourself?
-Discover how our solutions can work for you.
+Speak to our experts to see how ITONICS can work for you.